remix-run/react-router/README.md

 - Handlers also receive a `query` prop equal to a dictionary of the current query params.

-- Parent routes will receive a `activeRoute` property.
+- Parent routes will receive a `activeRouteHandler` property.
 Its a function that will render the active child route handler.

 Here's the rest of the application: